Be. Belong. Become.

 Higher Learning Commission

-The proposed program is pending approval by the Higher Learning Commission.
+This program is accredited by the Higher Learning Commission.